 USS BRISCOE Image Gallery:

-The photos below were taken by Fabio Peņa when USS BRISCOE visited Barcelona, Spain, on July 8, 2000.
+The photos below were taken by Fabio Peņa and show USS BRISCOE visiting Barcelona, Spain, on July 8, 2000.

 The photo below was taken by Carl Groll and shows the BRISCOE departing the port of Kiel, Germany, to participate in exercise Strong Resolve.
 The photo was taken in February 2002.